66 Statistics

 This introductory probability book, published by the American Mathematical Society, emphasizes the use of computing to simulate experiments and make computations.
 The authors have prepared a set of programs to go with the book, along with solutions available to instructors.
 They also provide links to other probability resources.

-Introductory Business Statistics (CC BY) by Thomas K. Tiemann, Elon University
+Introductory Business Statistics by Thomas K. Tiemann, Elon University (CC BY).

 The book Introductory Business Statistics by Thomas K. Tiemann explores the basic ideas behind statistics, such as populations, samples, the difference between data and information, and most importantly, sampling distributions.
 The author covers topics including descriptive statistics and frequency distributions, normal and t-distributions, hypothesis testing, t-tests, f-tests, analysis of variance, non-parametric tests, and regression basics.
 Using real-world examples throughout the text, the author hopes to help students understand how statistics works, not just how to “get the right number.”

-Learning Statistics with Jamovi: A tutorial for psychology students and other beginners (CC BY-SA) by Danielle J. Navarro and David R. Foxcroft
+Learning Statistics with Jamovi: A tutorial for psychology students and other beginners by Danielle J. Navarro and David R. Foxcroft (CC BY-SA).

 This book of learning statistics with jamovi covers the contents of an introductory statistics class, as typically taught to undergraduate psychology students.
 Descriptive statistics and graphing are followed by chapters on probability theory, sampling and estimation, and null hypothesis testing.
 The book covers the analysis of contingency tables, correlation, t-tests, regression, ANOVA and factor analysis.